Meet Marcos de Alvarez Sanchez - Backstory Scene 1

 Marcos groaned inwardly.
 While he loved parades, he knew this one wouldn’t be nearly as fun as the usual parades through the Havana area of Queenstown.
 Especially since this parade was mandatory.
 Instituted fun.
 Yippee.

-Marcos wished he could go to Kink or to Ivory, see how those areas celebrated today, rather than being trapped in Havana, a fake smile plastered on his face.
+Marcos wished he could go to Obsidian or to Ivory, see how those areas celebrated today, rather than being trapped in Havana, a fake smile plastered on his face.
 He wondered if they had parades too.
-Sometimes, when Havana finally settled down into quiet, he heard thumping beats from Kink.
+Sometimes, when Havana finally settled down into quiet, he heard thumping beats from Obsidian.

-One day, he’d scaled the twenty-foot cement block wall near his house to peek over the other side.
+One day, he’d climbed onto an apartment building roof to peer over the wall.
 He had seen little.
 Only row after row of narrow two-story homes on a tree-lined street.
 The dark-skinned kids tossing a ball in the street had seemed totally normal, though their ball wasn’t a futbol.
 It was a larger orange thing.

-Then his grip had weakened, and he’d almost fallen backward to the ground.
-In the scramble of his descent, he’d cut his temple on the barbed wire topping the wall.
-Marcos wouldn’t scale the walls that divided their four areas and surrounded Queenstown again soon.
+Then a patrols officer approached him from on top of the wall.
+In the scramble of his descent, he’d sliced his hands.
+Marcos wouldn’t try to see over the walls that divided their four areas and surrounded Queenstown again anytime soon.

 His parents had never been outside the Havana area and, if Martin stayed in power, neither would Marcos.